Current Apple TV 4K owners may not need the new box's super powers. Here's why.

 The new remote also adds power and mute buttons (in addition to the existing volume up/down), which can control your TV.
 The menu button has been turned into a back button, which makes a little more sense when navigating.
 The Siri button has been relocated to the side, which is also more in line with remotes from competitors like Roku.

 That said, it's not perfect.
 I wish the TV-icon button took you to the home screen versus the Apple TV app.
+It's the one key button found on Roku's remotes.
 Another item on the wish list: The new remote doesn’t work with Apple's Find My app and it really should.
 Even with the bigger body, it’s still a remote and likely to disappear into the recesses of my couch with regularity.

 So, just get the remote — and save a lot of money